 Children's umbilical hernias often close on their own in the first two years of life, though some remain open into the fifth year or longer.
 Umbilical hernias that appear during adulthood are more likely to need surgical repair.

 An umbilical hernia creates a soft swelling or bulge near the navel (umbilicus).
-If your baby has an umbilical hernia, you may notice the bulge only when he or she cries, coughs or strains.
-The bulge may disappear when your baby is calm or lies on his or her back.
+In babies who have an umbilical hernia, the bulge may be visible only when they cry, cough or strain.

 Umbilical hernias in children are usually painless.
 Umbilical hernias that appear during adulthood may cause abdominal discomfort.

 If you suspect that your baby has an umbilical hernia, talk with the baby's pediatrician.
 Seek emergency care if your baby has an umbilical hernia and:

 - Appears to be in pain